Miles Hawk Major: Hawk Speed Six

 A racing version was developed with a 200 hp de Havilland Gipsy Six engine.
 To make room for the longer, six-cylinder engine the front cockpit was removed, making it a single-seater, and the rear cockpit was repositioned to retain balance.
 The type became known as the Miles Hawk Speed Six.

-Only three were built, each tailored to the buyer's requirements, but they has a significant impact on the Golden Age of British air racing.
+Only three were built, each tailored to the buyer's requirements, but they had a significant impact on the Golden Age of British air racing.

 Hawk Trainer

 In 1935, an improved version for training use was developed as the Miles Hawk Trainer.